Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Amazon Prime Video

-Moving around the new Prime Video interface is seamless and works well with the U9-H’s D-pad remote control.
-There were a few times that it was easier to go into airmouse mode, but it wasn’t necessary.
+Navigating the new Prime Video interface works well with the U9-H’s D-pad remote control.
+It was easier to go into airmouse mode a few times, but it wasn’t necessary to get where I needed to go.

-There’s no 4K support however, which is a big complaint.
+However, there’s no 4K support, which is a big complaint.
 If you’re used to seeing 4K playback, this will instantly be a no-go for you.

 Netflix

-Netflix was frustrating to install, but I think it worked out better in the end than Amazon Prime Video.
+Netflix was frustrating to install, but it worked out better in the end than Amazon Prime Video.

 There’s never been official Netflix support for the NEO U9-H through the Google Play Store.
-If you’ve installed Aptoide TV on your device (read my how-to guide for more info), then you can easily install it from there, however.
+If you’ve installed Aptoide TV on your device (read my how-to guide for more info), you can easily install it from there.

 MINIX NEO U9-H Price: New vs. Used

 The U9-H still retails for $129 on major online retailers like Amazon or GeekBuying.
-That’s only $40 cheaper than MINIX’s new flagship device, the U22-XJ, which I’ve reviewed here.
+That’s only $40 cheaper than MINIX’s new flagship device, the U22-XJ.

-More importantly, it’s $50 more expensive than the MINIX NEO T5, which is also a brand new device.
-We’ll get into a more detailed comparison for both devices in the next section.
+More importantly, it’s $50 more expensive than the MINIX NEO T5, a brand-new device.
+We’ll get into a more detailed comparison of both devices in the next section.

-The NEO U9-H really starts to make sense is if you can pick one up on the used market, however.
-On eBay, completed listings usually go for between $60 and $100.
+The NEO U9-H makes sense if you can pick one up on the used market, however.
+On eBay, completed listings usually cost between $60 and $100.

-If you can pick up a used MINIX NEO U9-H in good, used condition for around $60-$70, this suddenly goes from overpriced to amazing!
+This suddenly goes from overpriced to amazing if you can pick up a used MINIX NEO U9-H in good condition for around $60-$70.

 Sure, buying a used Android TV box is always risky.
 There are some things you definitely want to look out for.
-However, in that price range, you’re not going to find a better TV box running pure Android.
+However, you won’t find a better TV box running pure Android in that price range.

 Performance Comparisons